acm-ndsu/acm-ndsu.github.io/_posts/2015-5-28-meeting-minutes.md

 - Hack-a-thon
     - We will be doing a hack-a-thon
+    - Basically a larger version of the traditional SIG-GDev game dev competition
     - It will be centered around creating a game
     - It will Follow the successful SIG G Dev style
     - Have 1 or 2 frameworks pre set, but we won't be limiting it to them
+        - Game Maker
+        - Pygame platformer (or other) boot strap
     - We will be iniviting other colleges to the competition
     - Jordan will be making some deadlines.
-Preferably before the second week of August.
+To have a bunch of stuff done before the second week of August or it's off.

 - Website
-    - Looks terriable
+    - Looks terrible
     - Jordan and JP will be revising it

-- Form
+- Forum
-    - We will be keeping the form around for now
+    - We will be keeping the forum around for now
     - Jordan will take it down if it doesn't get any use

 - Sigs